| This tutorial includes many theorems that involve vector spaces and other topics that

 If T from U to V and S from V to W

-are linear transformation then ST from
+are linear transformation then S

+U to W is a linear transformation.
 A linear transformation T from V to W is invertible

 if there exists a linear transformation T' from W to V

-such that T'T = I
+such that T' T = I

-V and TT' =
+V and T T' =

-Properties of inverses: If T is a linear transformation from V to
+IW Properties of inverses: If T is a linear transformation from V to

-1) If T is invertible then so is T'
+U then:1) If T is invertible then so is T'

 2) If T is invertible then it's inverse is unique